rickbergfalk/postgrator/readme.md

 # Postgrator

-A Node.js SQL migration tool using a directory of plain SQL scripts.
+A Node.js SQL migration tool using a directory of plain SQL or knex scripts.
 Supports Postgres, MySQL, and SQL Server.